 Best Places to Visit in Argentina: El Bolson

 submitted by Or from My Path In The World

 Located only two hours away by bus from Bariloche, El Bolson is a little hippie town with a unique atmosphere which is also a base for many day or half-day trips.
 Most of the people who visit this place are Argentinian, so it’s a great way to get off the beaten path.

 El Bolson itself doesn’t offer a whole lot to do and see, but if there’s one thing to check out, it’s the street fair taking place every Tuesday, Thursday, Saturday, and Sunday.
 It’s the perfect place to buy handcrafted and unique items, eat some street food, and enjoy live music.

-Outside the town, there are quite a few places you should visit that are accessible by bus.
+Outside the town, there are quite a few places that make this of one the best places to visit in Argentina.
 If you’re looking for an offbeat experience, head to El Bosque Tallado (The Carved Forest), a burned down forest turned into a magnificent display of wood sculptures.
 For a more relaxed experience, visit Lake Puelo or Lake Epuyen and enjoy some time soaking up the sun.

 submitted by Claudia from My Adventures Across The World